serpapi/google-search-results-php/README.md

 Et voila..

 Alternatively, you can search:
   - Bing using BingSearch class
   - Baidu using BaiduSearch class
   - Ebay using EbaySearch class
   - Yahoo using YahooSearch class
   - Yandex using YandexSearch class
   - Walmart using WalmartSearch class
   - Youtube using YoutubeSearch class
+  - HomeDepot using HomeDepotSearch class
+  - Apple App Store using AppleAppStoreSearch class
+  - Naver using NaverSearch class

 See the playground to generate your code. https://serpapi.com/playground